vlang/v/doc/docs.md

 nums[1] = 5
 println(nums) // `[1, 5, 3]`
 ```
-#### Array Properties
+#### Array Fields
-There are two properties that control the "size" of an array:
+There are two fields that control the "size" of an array:
 * `len`: *length* - the number of pre-allocated and initialized elements in the array
 * `cap`: *capacity* - the amount of memory space which has been reserved for elements,
 but not initialized or counted as elements.
 The array can grow up to this size without
 being reallocated.
-Usually, V takes care of this property automatically but there are
+Usually, V takes care of this field automatically but there are
 cases where the user may want to do manual optimizations (see [below](#array-initialization)).

 ```v